-Because people seem to love packing lists (and since I love lists in general), you can find all my travel-related posts and specific packing lists here, followed by a detailed breakdown of some of my favorite gear.
+Because people seem to love packing lists (and since I love lists in general), you can find all my travel-related posts and specific packing lists here.

 PACKING POSTS